Tresmaine Grimes, PhD, Dean, Dyson College of Arts and Sciences and School of Education

 Francine Falk-Ross, PhD, NYC Department Chair and Professor

 Shobana Musti, PhD, Westchester Department Chair and Associate Professor

-Desiree Narciso, BBA, Director of Marketing and Communications
+Desiree Narciso, Director of Marketing and Communications

-Linda Guyette, MFA, Director for Student Success
+Linda Guyette, Director for Certification Services

-Jennifer Argenta, MA, Director of School Partnerships, Westchester
+Jennifer Argenta, Director of School Partnerships, Westchester

-Lynn Deluca, MA, Director of School Partnerships, NYC
+Jill Weinberg, Director of School Partnerships, NYC

 The more we discuss education publicly, the better opportunities our schools can create for our children.
 Education and opportunity are inherently intertwined.
 We believe that our public schools directly shape our society for generations to come.
 An inclusive society demands inclusive public schools.
 At Pace University, we prepare inclusive teachers to systematically honor the unique learning needs of every child, the unique gifts of every community, and the unique potential of education to transform a family's future.
 And it all starts with making education public.